nairjayesh/new-blog/_posts/2021-4-13-second-post.md

 ---
-layout : post
+layout: post
-title : Second Post
+title: Secon Post
-tags : second markdown
+tags: second markdown example
-category : demo
+categories: demo
 ---

 This is a paragraph in my second post.